 Incorporated into the marketing analyst role, some larger firms may need to create a marketing technologist role in its own right.

-The marketing technologist is responsible for aligning marketing technology with business goals and will be a technology-savvy professional with a deep understanding of data.
+The marketing technologist is responsible for aligning marketing technology with business goals and will be a technology-savvy professional with a deep understanding of data to blend it into your marketing strategies.
 Most probably trained in both IT and marketing, they will be able to marry the two.

 In charge of the marketing department’s customer relationship management (CRM) system and marketing automation technologies, the marketing technologist is a required role that will guide the selection and usage of the right software tools that will be used to attract and convert leads, and then acquire and retain new customers.

 In addition, marketing technologists will select and then configure content management systems (CMSs) such as WordPress, Joomla or Drupal, as well as workflow, digital asset management and project management tools.
 They will also source dedicated tools for specific functions, such as Kapost or Curata for content marketing purposes, as well as run A/B tests and cookie-based re-marketing campaigns.

 Another role that may often be incorporated into either of the two above, is the sense-checker.

 This role is all about ensuring that the technical requirements of content – search engine optimisation (SEO), A/B testing, and the template restrictions of various content marketing tools – are not standing in the way of either clarity or creativity.
 It was a role often done by the chief marketing officer in smaller companies but as your company grows, so must your marketing department structures.
 A sense checker will be needed.

 Data and analytics are important – vital, even.
 However, it’s important that the marketing department isn’t, for instance, creating content that’s so stuffed full of keywords that no one wants to read it, or that headlines are trimmed down to the point of obscurity simply because some headline analyser tool insists that the most clickable ones are six words or fewer.